Frequently Asked Questions

 Are there fun things for my children to do in Hyde House?

 Absolutely.
-When you arrive, ask to borrow one of our “Family Kits” at the Program Desk in our lobby.
+When you arrive, ask to borrow one of our “Family Kits”.
 These kits include kid-oriented exploration tools and are filled with stimulating questions, discovery ideas, and other items to spark conversations about art.
 Use them any way you wish.
 You can spend time talking with your child while exploring, or use the kit's contents for short activities your child can do alone.
 Take the kits with you into Hyde House and sit on the floor or on a bench to decide how you wish to use them.
 We only ask that you keep track of all the items inside to ensure that our next young visitor has all the pieces needed for each adventure.

 Is there anything for younger children to do at The Hyde?

 Yes.
 Some activities in our Family Kits are appropriate for younger visitors and The Hyde also offers a Discovery Guide for use with young children.
 Of particular interest to even very young children is our interactive family space called The Artist’s Studio on the lower level of the Education Wing of the Museum.
 This space encourages art-making, reading, and dress-up.
 On specific days there are also art programs for children and families.

 Kids will be kids.
 How can I keep my children quiet in the Museum?

 We at The Hyde want our family visitors to feel welcome whenever they are here.
 We encourage children to speak freely in the Museum and to ask questions and share their ideas.
 Children of all ages visit The Hyde throughout the year.
 We simply suggest you have your children speak at a level that is comfortable for you.